michael-brennan2005/mermaid/PLAN.md

 TODO (DONE): simplify advance functions in the parser TODO (DONE): Refactor script.ts, give compute and render pipeline their own structs, init functions for webgpu, maybe break into multiple files and setup a webpack (hell nah)
-TODO (DONE): Proper UI and connect input to compilation
+TODO (DONE): Proper UI and connect input to compilation TODO (DONE): code quality - zig->js encoding cleanup TODO (DONE): implement the rest of the interval math in shader

 Tier 0.5 issues (get this deployed)
 TODO: error handling
-TODO: implement the rest of the interval math in shader
 TODO: deploy this on your site

 Tier 1 issues (road to v2)